-Have you ever wondered what medications are used during surgery?
+Have you ever wondered what medications are given for surgery?
 How do surgeons and anesthesiologists know which medications to use, and does everyone get the same medications?
-There are a variety of medications that may be used before, during and after surgical procedures.
-It can be confusing trying to remember them all, but hopefully this blog post will help you understand some common medications used during the time during and after surgery.
+There are a variety of medications that may be used before, during, and after surgical procedures.
+It can be confusing trying to remember them all.
+This blog will help you understand some common medications used during the time during and after surgery.

 - OTC (Over the counter) medications like aspirin or melatonin